RajatSharma-26/DA-Projects/README.md

 # DA-Projects
-A collection of  data analytics dashboards and Power BI projects.
+A collection of Data Analytics projects.